EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 <p>For this data set of Kickstarter campaign blurbs, an LSTM architecture is not turning out to give a great result compared to other options.
 However, LSTMs typically perform very well for text data and are an important piece of the text modeling toolkit.</p>
 </div>

 For the Kickstarter data, these less-than-spectacular results are likely due to the documents' short lengths.
 LSTMs often work well for text data, but this is not universally true for all kinds of text.
-Also, keep in mind that LSTMs take both more time and memory to train, compared to the simpler models discussed in Chapter \@ref(dldnn).
+Also, keep in mind that LSTMs take both more \index{computational speed}time and memory to train, compared to the simpler models discussed in Chapter \@ref(dldnn).

 ## Summary {#dllstmsummary}

 LSTMs are a specific kind of recurrent neural network that are capable of learning long-range dependencies and broader context.
 They are often an excellent choice for building supervised models for text because of this ability to model sequences and structures within text like word dependencies.
-Text must be heavily preprocessed for LSTMs in much the same way it needs to be preprocessed for dense neural networks, with tokenization and one-hot encoding of sequences.
+Text must be heavily preprocessed\index{preprocessing} for LSTMs in much the same way it needs to be preprocessed for dense neural networks, with tokenization and one-hot encoding of sequences.
 A major characteristic of LSTMs, like other deep learning architectures, is their tendency to memorize the features of training data; we can use strategies like dropout and ensuring that the batch size is large enough to reduce overfitting.

 ### In this chapter, you learned: